 The proposed rule states who must report beneficial ownership information, when it must be reported, and what information must be provided to the US government.

 The CTA, part of the Anti-Money Laundering Act of 2020, established beneficial ownership information reporting requirements for corporations, limited liability companies, and other entities domiciled in or registered to do business in the United States.
 The rule establishes how the reporting requirements for US companies will be implemented.

 Under current Federal rules, many US companies are not required to report and identify the true owner of their operations.
 The current rules allow owners of US companies to obscure their true identities by using agents who register companies on their behalf.

 The new rule is subject to a notice and comment period and is not yet in effect.
-If you have questions about what the new anti-money laundering rule means for your company, contact us, your trusted business lawyers in Miami, FL.
+If you have questions about what the new anti-money laundering rule means for your company, contact us, your trusted business lawyers in Miami, FL USA.